Faahil/463-Project-1/newReport.md

 This project shows that a straightforward algorithmic pipeline can cluster and explain biomedical time-series data without any machine learning.
 Divide and conquer clustering groups similar segments, the closest pair search provides an easy cohesion check and a clear example to inspect, and Kadane highlights where each signal is most active.
 The system is simple, fast, and easy to understand which makes it a solid demonstration of classical algorithms applied to real physiological data.

 ## Block Diagram

+Block diagram of the PulseDB time-series clustering pipeline:

 ```mermaid
 flowchart TD
     A[Load .mat ABP] --> B[Normalize]